Binalong railway station and telegraph office: Binalong train collision

-At 4:20am on Saturday 17 April 1915 the limited express train from Melbourne collided head on with the Temora mail train which was standing at the platform.
+At 4:20 a.m. on Saturday 17 April 1915 the limited express train from Melbourne collided head on with the Temora mail train which was standing at the platform.
 30 passengers were injured.
 One passenger, Robert Thomas, was taken to Yass Hospital and later died.
 A coroner's inquest heard that the night officer, 27-year-old John Sylvester Cotter, on hearing the approaching express train, inadvertently lowered the signals for the wrong line, sending the express train straight into the train standing at the station instead of bypassing it on the loop.
 With Cotter freely admitting his mistake, the coroner's inquest found him guilty of manslaughter.
 He was sent to stand trial at the criminal court in Sydney, where he was found not guilty.

 The driver of the express from Melbourne, Henry Byrnes, was commended for his quick reaction to the impending collision in applying the brakes early.
 The coroner said that if any man deserved the Victoria Cross it was driver Byrnes.
 The driver of the Temora mail train, Alfred Spike, was also commended for managing to get his train moving in reverse and thus considerably reducing the force of the impact.
 Eva Rebecca Thomas, the widow of the one fatality of the incident, took the chief of the railways to court claiming £2000 in compensation.
 The railways admitted negligence and £1425 was awarded, to be shared by his widow and eight children.